COVID-19 UPDATE & RESPONSE

 At The Florida Soccer School, we are committed to going above and beyond expectations and will exceed the guidelines set by our governments for safety.

-Our programming will look slightly different as we work to put protocols into place to ensure we adhere to federal and state guidelines.
+Our programming will look slightly different as we work to put protocols into place to ensure we adhere to CDC and local guidelines.
 Below you will see a working list of protocols and measures we are taking.
 Please note, we are continuing to adopt and revise protocols.
-Click on an item in the list to learn more.

 Health & Safety Protocols and Measures at The Florida Soccer School